Applies to Launchpad range

 Then go to System Report and look in the USB section:

-In here you'll be able to see all of the devices connected.
-If there is no sign of the Launchpad it suggests there is a hardware issue, try multiple USB cables and another system where possible.
-We would always recommend a direct connection if possible.
-If the issue persists please contact us directly.
+Here you'll see all the devices connected.
+If the Launchpad doesn't appear, it means there is a hardware problem.
+Try multiple USB cables and another computer if possible.
+We recommend connecting your Launchpad directly if possible.
+If the problem continues please contact us.

-If using an iOS device, this behaviour could suggest there is sufficient power but it can't connect.
-This is often the case with 3rd part adapters as they do not communicate properly with the iPad.
+If you're using an iOS device (iPad or iPhone, this behaviour could mean there is enough power but the Launchpad can't connect.
+This often happens with 3rd party Lightning adapters as they do not communicate correctly with the iOS device.
 For this reason, we recommend only the Apple brand adapters.